KS: Upper KS2

 15 sessions, 3 weeks

-Using The Unforgotten Coat by Frank Cottrell Boyce, children will explore the experiences of refugees and the reasons why people have to flee countries to seek asylum.
-This could be used in conjunction with Refugee Week.
-Through the Writing Root, children will write extended narratives in the style of a journal, recorded as a series of diary entries.
+Using The Unforgotten Coat by Frank Cottrell Boyce, explore the issue of refugees and the reasons why people have to flee countries and seek asylum.
+This could be used in conjunction with Black History Month or Refugee Week.
+Children will write extended narratives in the style of a journal, recorded as a series of diary entries.
 There are also opportunities to write explanation texts about a science experiment, mirroring the text, as well as non-chronological reports, following research about Mongolia.

 Two refugee brothers from Mongolia are determined to fit in with their Liverpool schoolmates, but bring so much of Mongolia to Bootle that their new friend and guide, Julie, is hard-pressed to know truth from fantasy.
 Told with the humour, warmth and brilliance of detail which characterizes Frank Cottrell Boyce's writing, readers will be transported from the streets of Liverpool to the steppe of Mongolia.

 This is a Home Learning Branch for The Unforgotten Coat.
-These branches are designed to support home learners to access literature-based learning using a selection of books we love from Writing Roots.
+These branches are designed to support home learners to access literature-based learning using a selection of books we love from the Literary Curriculum.
 They include purposeful writing suggestions, links to the wider curriculum so that texts can be used across other subjects, key questions as well as spelling or phonics investigations.

 View The Unforgotten Coat Home Learning Branch